RaghavendraGaleppa/FourNodeDistributedArchitecture/README.md

 	- [x] A peer cannot accept a connection from other peer while it is in communication a previous peer (Implement using thread.join() call).
 This will work in convention with p2pchannels thread where the main peer thread will wait for p2pchannels thread to finish.
 	- [x] Make sure that each (host,port) combination is not repeated in the server for the list of peers connected to it.
 	- [x] Each peer needs to have a deregister function that will erase their entry from the peer list in the server
-	- [ ] Log all the activities/communications into a log file
+	- [x] Log all the activities/communications into a log file
-	- [ ] Use counters for each of the peers to make sure all their activities are measured.
+	- [x] Use counters for each of the peers to make sure all their activities are measured.
 	- [ ] Build functions for peers to querry them about their metrics of all the activities.
-	- [ ] Each server activity must also be logged into a file or a database
+	- [ ] Write proper simualtion code